Ballyboy (barony)

-Ballyboy (Baile Átha Buí) is a barony in County Offaly (formerly King's County), Republic of Ireland.
+Ballyboy (Baile Átha Buí) is a barony in County Offaly (formerly King's County), Ireland.

 Etymology

 Ballyboy barony derives its name from the village of Ballyboy (Irish Baile Átha Buí, "settlement of the yellow ford").

 Location

 Ballyboy barony is located in central County Offaly.
 The Silver River flows through it.

 List of settlements

 Below is a list of settlements in Ballyboy barony: